Skip to Content

 - John Hey is now back as Director of EXEC, and is now Emeritus Professor of Economics and Statistics.

-- Three doctoral students, Konstantina Mari, Yudistira Permana and Nuttaporn Rochanahastin are conducting experiments as part of their doctoral theses.
+- Four doctoral students, Konstantina Mari, Yudistira Permana, Matthew Robson and Nuttaporn Rochanahastin are conducting experiments as part of their doctoral theses.

 - Xueqi Dong and Konstantinos Georgalos have just completed their doctorates, a substantial part of which were experimental.